lutraconsulting/input-docs/www/pages/settingup_forms_defaults.md

 ---
 layout: page
 permalink: /howto/settingup_forms_defaults
+tile: Defaults and pre-defined values
 ---
-# Defaults and pre-defined values

 You can set a default value for your fields.
 The default value can be a text, number or a QGIS expression.
 In the example below, we are going to set the default values for **x** and **y** field to be longitude and latitude.

 ## QGIS